brrttwrks/dataharvest/README.md

-# A set of resources for participatin in DataHarvest
+# A set of resources for DataHarvest

 This repository contains presentations, code, and data I used at [DataHarvest](https://dataharvest.eu/).